juanmf/RedmineIssueImporter/README.md

             default: ~ # Si !== ~ pisa al default del schema y al default en [entities]
             increment: {x: 0, y: 1}  # ~ = {x: 0, y: 0} if field is recurrent increment determines the relative loction of the next sibling. ~ means the field is no recurrent, only appears once in a sheet-
             transform: [Transformers\Transformer, asunto] # a callback method
+  #3rd sheet definition for updates
+  updatedemandas:
+    # sheet Name, not used unless you add a web form that might use this name.
+    name: Las demandas que se exportaron por algo (enviar a evelyn) y se desea actualizar en batch
+    # each sheet could host several record types, here's each definition
+    records:
+      # recordName use as index to select this config in [Run customization]
+      demanda:
+        # record Label, not used.
+        name: Demanda
+        project_id: demandas
+        entities:
+          # Issue object
+          Issue:
+            defaults:
+              project: A Nuevos Medios, Seguimiento de Demandas
+              # just adding a boolean true for boolean Field "Derivado"
+              Derivado: 1

+        # These are the fields expected to be present in the CSV or any other sheet like input
+        # next definition matched a CSV as follows (showing two records):
+        # [id] the rest of mandatory values are defined above for "Issue"
+        # id1
+        # id2
+        fields:
+          # field name
+          id:
+            # this key relates this field with Redmine's model described above
+            model: {entity: 'Issue', column: 'id'}
+            # This are the coordinates, where the parser tries to find the 1st occurrence of the id ield.
+            # Zero based. from the upper-left corner I use y:1 as the y:0 is used by Redmine field name headings
+            # because I used a CSV resulting from a Redmine Export for the update.
+            coord: {x: 0, y: 1}
+            default: ~
+            increment: {x: 0, y: 1}
+            transform: ~ # a callback method
 ```

 config Process & config File filling